 All our goats are disbudded/hornless (unless otherwise requested and full payment received as a deposit) and will be ready to go to their new home with a recent hoof trim, their personal health/history form, and a written nutrition and feeding plan.
 We also provide unlimited mentoring/guidance via email if desired, to help new goat owners and their animals thrive.

 We will be breeding about a dozen does to kid between late March and late July 2018.
-As we always have many more buyers than available kids, we strongly suggest getting on our reservation list.
-You can do this by sending us an email and asking to be added to the list.
+As we always have many more buyers than available kids, we strongly suggest getting on our reservation list (see above for how to do this).

-In 2018 we will be doing a herd reduction, so we will also have a number of adult does for sale along with their kids.
-If you are interested in one of these "packages" please let us know that as well.
+In 2018 we may be doing a herd reduction, so we may also have a few adult does for sale with or without their kids.
+If you are interested in one of these "packages" you can read more about this option towards the bottom of this page.

 Being on our reservation list does not obligate you to purchase, but rather holds your place in line so that you will have the option to purchase a kid that meets your needs, if one is available.